bigspring/monolith/README.txt

 	* DANGER *

-	It's very much still uner development, so we wouldn't recommend you use this on any production site yet.
+	It's very much still under development, so we wouldn't recommend you use this on any production site yet.
 We're serious.
 Don't use this yet.
 But feel free to contribute!